Existence of moduli spaces for algebraic stacks: Introduction

+Moreover, $X$ is proper if and only $\cX$ satisfies the existence part of the valuative criterion for properness. \end{thmx}

+{In the main text we prove a more general characteristic independent statement of this result, \Cref{T:existence-separated}, which provides conditions for the existence of both good and adequate moduli spaces over a general base.
+We also give a similar result, \Cref{T:existence-general}, which allows for potentially non-separated moduli spaces under the stronger hypothesis that $\cX$ has affine diagonal.}

-Finally, $S$-completeness, where the $S$ stands for ``Seshadri,'' is a geometric property that is reminiscent of classical methods of establishing separatedness of moduli spaces.
-More precisely we introduce a geometric notion of an \emph{elementary modification} (\Cref{D:elementary_mod}) which relates two families over a DVR which are isomorphic at the generic point, and $S$-completeness states that any two families over a DVR which are isomorphic at the generic point differ by an elementary modification.
-It turns out that S-completeness has many desirable consequences: namely, in characteristic $0$, S-completeness implies both conditions \eqref{T:A1} and \eqref{T:A3} in \Cref{T:A}.
-This fact follows from the more general results of \Cref{P:SCompleteReductive} and \Cref{T:S_complete_unpunctured}, which are characteristic independent.
-Ultimately, both $S$-completeness and $\Theta$-reductivity are local criteria in the sense that each is equivalent to a filling condition for $\bG_m$-equivariant families over a suitable punctured regular 2-dimensional scheme.
+Let us give an informal explanation of the above conditions.
+The first condition, $\Theta$-reductivity, is the geometric analog of the statement that filtrations by semistable objects extend under specialization.
+This is formulated in terms of maps from the stack $\Theta:=[\bA^1/\bG_m]$ into $\cX$.
+The second condition, \Scomplete ness, where the \textsf{S} stands for ``Seshadri,'' is a geometric property that is reminiscent of classical methods of establishing separatedness of moduli spaces. {More precisely, we introduce a geometric notion of an \emph{elementary modification} (\Cref{D:elementary_mod}) of a family over a DVR, and {\textsf{S}}-completeness states that any two families over a DVR that are isomorphic at the generic point differ by an elementary modification.} It turns out that {\textsf{S}}-completeness has many desirable consequences: namely, {\textsf{S}}-completeness implies that automorphism groups of closed points are reductive and moreover, that connected components of automorphism groups specialize to closed points.
+The latter property is our analog for the finite inertia hypothesis appearing in the Keel-Mori theorem.

-The condition of linear reductivity is very strong in positive characteristic and it arises here through the recent local structure theorems on algebraic stacks from \cite{ahr,ahr2}.
-In positive characteristics we would expect that an analogue of \Cref{T:A} holds with ``good moduli space" replaced with ``adequate moduli space" and ``locally linearly reductive" replaced with ``locally geometrically reductive."
-The main obstacle to prove such a result is the lack of an analogue of the local structure theorem for such stacks.
-However, we are careful to prove intermediate results that do not require linear reductivity.
+Ultimately, both {\textsf{S}}-completeness and $\Theta$-reductivity are local criteria in the sense that each is equivalent to a filling condition for $\bG_m$-equivariant families over a suitable punctured regular 2-dimensional scheme.

 Our second main theorem is an analog of Langton's semistable reduction theorem \cite{langton} for moduli of bundles, that works for a large class of algebraic stacks equipped with a notion of stability that induces a $\Theta$-stratification, a geometric analog of the notion of Harder--Narasimhan--Shatz stratifications.
 As in Langton's theorem, the statement is that if a family of objects parametrized by a DVR specializes to a point that is more unstable than the generic fiber of the family, then one can modify the family along the closed point to get a family that has the same stability properties as the generic fiber.
 Surprisingly the existence of modifications can be obtained from the local geometry of $\Theta$-stratifications.
 The formal statement is the following.